|2022||Pacific Juvenile Defender Center||San Francisco, CA|

 Nomination information should include:

-- the name, title, address and phone number of the nominated person/group;
+- The name, email, title, address and phone number of the nominated person/group;

-- the name, title, address and phone number of the nominating person/group;
+- The name, email, title, address and phone number of the nominating person/group;

-- a summary, not to exceed two (2) single-spaced pages, of:
+- A summary, submitted as a Word or PDF document not to exceed two (2) single-spaced pages, including:

-- the problems that exist(ed) in the relevant state criminal justice system
+- The problems that exist(ed) in the relevant state criminal legal system;

-- the efforts made by the nominee to improve the system (e.g., coalitions formed, legislation proposed and passed, task forces created, litigation initiated, and past commitment to the values of NACDL® and participation at the SCJN Conference)
+- The efforts made by the nominee to improve the system (e.g., coalitions formed, legislation proposed and passed, task forces created, litigation initiated);

 Eligibility and Selection